B00147423/GuessIOConnection/README.md

 - Check that `proto/guessio.proto` is valid

 ### Getting Help
-- Check the console output for detailed error messages
 - Verify all dependencies are correctly installed
 - Ensure configuration file is properly set up